-Superconducting dipole magnet for the Compressed Baryon Matter (CBM) experiment at FAIR.
+The SC dipole magnet for the CBM experiment at FAIR

-A.V.
-Bychkov1, Yu.V.
-Gusakov^{1}, P.K.
-Kurilkin1, V.P.
-Ladygin1, A.I.
-Malakhov1, G. Moritz2, P. Senger2, and A.V.
-Shabunov1
+A. V. Bychkov1, Yu.
+V. Gusakov1, P. K. Kurilkin1, V. P. Ladygin1, A. I. Malakhov1, G. Moritz2, P. Senger2, and A. V. Shabunov1

-1LHEP-JINR, Dubna, Russian Federation; 2GSI, Darmstadt, Germany
+1LHEP-JINR, Dubna, Russia; 2GSI, Darmstadt, Germany

 The superconducting dipole magnet is a central part of the CBM detector system.
-The magnet has to provide the vertical magnetic field with a bending power of 1 Tm on the length 1m from the target.
-The magnet gap has a height of 140 cm and a width of 250 cm in order to accommodate the target station, Micro- Vertex Detector and Silicon Tracking System providing a polar angle acceptance of $\pm 25^{\circ}$ and a horizontal acceptance of $\pm 30^{\circ}$.
+The magnet has to provide a vertical magnetic field with a bending power of 1 Tm over a length of 1 m from the target.
+The magnet gap has a height of 140 cm and a width of 250 cm in order to accommodate the target station, the Micro-Vertex Detector and the Silicon Tracking System providing a polar angle acceptance of $\pm 25^{\circ}$ in vertical and $\pm 30^{\circ}$ in horizontal direction.

-The CBM superconducting dipole magnet [1] is of Htype with a warm iron yoke/pole and cylindrical superconducting coils in two separate cryostats.
+The CBM superconducting dipole magnet [1] is of H-type with a warm iron yoke/pole and cylindrical superconducting coils in two separate cryostats.
 The potted coil has 1749 turns.
 The wire, similar to the CMS wire, has Nb-Ti filaments embedded in a copper matrix and is soldered in a copper stabilizer with a total Cu/SC ratio of about 13 in the conductor.
 The operating current and the maximal magnetic field in the coils are 686 A and 3.25 T, respectively.
 The coil case made of stainless steel contains 20 liters of liquid helium for one coil.
 The vertical force in the coils is about 250 t.
-The cold mass is suspended from the roomtemperature vacuum vessel by six suspension links.
+The cold mass is suspended from the room-temperature vacuum vessel by six suspension links.
 Six cylindrical support struts compensate the vertical forces.

-Design calculations for CBM superconducting dipole magnet have been performed [2].
-The code TOSCA was used for calculating electromagnetic forces exerted on the coil, while the structural analysis for the coil case, the coil vessel and the support links was made using the code ANSYS.
+Design calculations for the CBM superconducting dipole magnet [2] were performed using the code TOSCA for calculating the electromagnetic forces exerted on the coil, while the structural analysis for the coil case, the coil vessel and the support links was made using the code ANSYS.

-Figure 1: CBM dipole magnet with the support.
+Figure 1: CBM dipole magnet with the support